 Margaret River is Western Australia’s most well-known Chardonnay region.
 The wines are full-flavoured, rich and powerful, with the best examples having the ability to age for over a decade.

-The cool climate and suitable soils produce elegant Chardonnay with piercing acidity and intense flavours.
-A good proportion of Tasmanian Chardonnay is used in the production of high quality Sparkling wines.
+The cool climate and suitable soils in Tasmania produce elegant Chardonnay with piercing acidity and intense flavours.
+A good proportion of Tasmanian Chardonnay is used in the production of high-quality Sparkling wines.

 Victoria also produces some top end Chardonnay, particularly from the Yarra Valley, Mornington Peninsula and Geelong regions.
 These regions produce a diverse range of Chardonnay from elegant, cool climate styles with fantastic fruit definition through to big, bold, generous styles with an emphasis on winemaking influences.